 That is not all, 40% of waste in landfills is from paper.
 Wastewater from paper and pulp mills contain solids, dissolved organic matter and inorganic materials such as chlorates and composites of metal.

-Sustainability through digital transformation provides opportunity to change the status of our eco-system.
+Digital technology and sustainability provide opportunity to change the status of our eco-system.

 Do you use a lot of paper?
 And are you ready to make a change?